 COVID-19 testing facilities have opened in Dublin Cork and Shannon airports as well as various locations around the country.
 Prices start at €99 for PCR tests in Dublin Airport, and €129 in Cork and Shannon.
 The testing facilities are fully open to the public, whether they require a test for travel, or for another reason.

-Many countries now require proof of a negative PCR test for tourists arriving from high risk countries.
-Spain recently introduced this requirement from 23rd November.
-A negative PCR test taken with 72 hours of arrival, must be shown on entry.
+Many countries including Spain now require proof of a negative PCR test for tourists arriving from high risk countries, while other countries such as Ireland, Turkey and Netherlands require a negative PCR test for tourists from ALL countries.
+This negative PCR test taken with 72 hours of arrival, must be shown on entry.

 It is imperative that you check the entry requirements with the country you are due to travel with before you fly.
 According to the Department of Foreign Affairs website:

 “Inclusion on the list does not imply the absence of any restrictions on arrivals in those locations.
 Citizens should be aware that countries continue to announce new restrictions on arrivals from abroad, including the requirement to quarantine on entry.
 This can include restrictions on arrivals from Ireland.
 The situation will continue to evolve quickly.
 Citizens who are considering travel to particular locations are advised to monitor news and information from the public authorities in their destination.
 The list and our Travel Advice is under regular review, based on ECDC data and advice from experts, and will be updated on a regular basis.”